Helpful tips for a holiday with your dog

 - The dog’s usual medicine, if applicable

-- Remedy for travel sickness/sedative
+- Remedy for travel sickness

 - Medicine for diarrhoea (e.g. charcoal tablets)